charleskoffler/clprolf/docs/clprolf_insights.md

 Interface Segregation Principle: There are two main kinds of interfaces (version and capacity), and the capacity interfaces refine the version ones.
 All interfaces can be even more precise with the class role indicated, thanks to the interface inheritance features.
 So all the interface methods are justified and useful.

 Dependency Injection Principle: The "with_compat" modifier clearly indicates the variables of an interface type.
 So the injections are quickly visible.
-The optional features for inheritance are a great tool to clone the associated class hierarchy in the interfaces, in the version_inh interfaces.
+The features for inheritance are a great tool to clone the associated class hierarchy in the interfaces, in the version_inh interfaces.
 So loose coupling is direct and facilitated.

 ### Clprolf COMPATIBLE WITH THE MULTI-AGENT SYSTEMS(MAS)